 To be a “Steinway pianist” was a great privilege, all the more so as Istomin had forged links with many Steinway branches around the world.
 If he stayed a few days in a city, an upright piano was usually installed in his hotel room to allow him to practice at his discretion.
 When Istomin came to Europe, he used to stay a few days in Paris to recover from jetlag.
 Each time, he had a grand piano sent to the Hôtel de la Trémoille by the French dealer Hanlet, and was given the key to the store where the concert pianos were kept so that he would be able to come and play outside the opening hours.

 Later the piano was installed permanently at Carnegie Hall and then at Lincoln Center.
 In 1972, Steinway brought it back to the Concert Department after restoring it and installing synthetic keys.
 Istomin was very disappointed.
 He told Steinway that if it were possible to replace the keys with ivory, he was determined to buy it.
 A few years later, after Henry Steinway’s departure and the takeover by CBS, the ban on ivory became more flexible, while respecting the legislation.
-Steinway had established a partnership with the German firm Kluge, who provided an ivory keyboard for the CD-18, which was installed in 1983.
-Istomin saw the keyboard at the factory and at first glance noticed that the keys were wider than on the American keyboards.
-Stunned, the technicians checked.
+Steinway had established a partnership with the German firm Kluge, who provided an ivory keyboard for the CD-18 which was installed in 1983.
+Istomin saw the keyboard at the factory, and at first glance noticed that the keys were wider than on the American keyboards.
+Taken aback, the technicians checked.
 The width of an octave was effectively 1.5 mm wider!

 Rachmaninoff.
 Concerto No. 2 in C minor Op.
 18, second movement.
 Eugene Istomin.
 Philadelphia Orchestra.
 Eugene Ormandy.
 Recorded by Columbia in April 1956.
 Istomin was playing the Steinway CD-18!